 11 Tips to Improve Your Mental Health Right Away

 We throw the term “mental health” around a lot, but what exactly do we mean by it?
-Mental health is everything from your emotional, psychological, and social well-being.
-It affects your actions, thoughts, and feelings, and can completely shift the way that you engage with and experience the world.
+Simply put, mental health is everything that has to do with your emotional, psychological, and social well-being.
+It affects your actions, thoughts, and feelings.
+And it can completely shift the way you engage with and experience the world.

-Like your physical health, some aspects of your mental health are within your control and some aren’t.
-Your mental health will also change over time (and from minute to minute), depending on multiple factors including your genetics, brain chemistry, childhood experiences, current relationships, sense of connection, and life stressors.
+Like your physical health, some aspects of your mental health are within your control, and some aren’t.
+Your mental health may also change over time (and from minute to minute), depending on multiple factors, including your genetics, brain chemistry, childhood experiences, current relationships, sense of connection, and life stressors.

-When a person is in good mental health they’ll:
+When a person is in good mental health, they will:

 - Have an overall sense of contentment